How to Reduce Re-Opening Risk in Your Water Systems Following COVID-19 Shutdowns and Low Occupancy

 As featured in the November/December

-2020 issue of Facility Management Journal
+2020 issue of Facility Management Journal, published by IFMA

 (International Facility Management Association).